BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Related Work

-APK representation is a critical step in malware detection, as it is directly fed into machine learning (ML) or deep learning (DL) classifiers.
-The flexibility and faithfulness of a representation heavily influence both the model’s application scope and detection performance.
-However, due to the complex reverse engineering process, traditional detectors become less effective as an increasing number of apps employ sophisticated techniques to hinder reverse engineering \cite{qiu2020survey}.
-Furthermore, the reverse engineering process is often influenced by uncontrollable factors such as different compilers or packaging tools, which reduce the reliability of feature representation \cite{mclaughlin2017deep}.
+Existing malware detectors are broadly categorized into static and dynamic methods \cite{qiu2020survey}.
+Despite their high accuracy, dynamic methods suffer from limited scalability due to their heavy reliance on complex, resource-intensive simulation environments, such as sandboxes \cite{alzaylaee2020dl}.
+Consequently, the majority of research has shifted toward static analysis \cite{gao2024comprehensive}.
+Traditional static methods employ diverse reverse-engineering tools (e.g., Apktool\footnote{https://apktool.org/}, Androguard\footnote{https://github.com/androguard/androguard}) to extract opcode sequences, API permissions, control/data-flow graphs and other features from configuration (\texttt{AndroidManifest.xml}) and DEX (\texttt{classes.dex}) files.
+Advanced deep learning architectures, including RNNs \cite{lakshmanarao2022android}, LSTMs \cite{shen2023self}, Graph Neural Networks (GNNs) \cite{yumlembam2022iot}, and node2vec \cite{cui2023api2vec} are subsequently utilized to encode these features into embeddings for classification.
+However, the application of these methods is greatly weakened in practice, as the requirement of complex and fragile reverse engineering infrastructures \cite{qiu2020survey}.

-To overcome these limitations, image-based methods have emerged as a promising alternative.
-Both APK files and images are composed of hexadecimal data, making it technically feasible to directly convert APK or DEX files into grayscale or RGB images \cite{vasan2020image, mercaldo2020deep}.
-A key advantage of this approach is the ability to automatically extract features without relying on reverse engineering, significantly expanding its application scope \cite{daoudi2021dexray}.
-Inspired by the pioneering work of \cite{nataraj2011malware}, several image-based malware detectors have been proposed in recent years.
-For instance, \cite{darus2019android} converted DEX files into grayscale images, where each 8-bits of DEX files represented a pixel and the KNN was adopted for classification. \cite{Xiao_Yang_2019} transformed DEX files into the RGB images and proposed a CNN-based detector. \cite{daoudi2021dexray} generated grayscale “vector” images from DEX files and applied a 1D CNN for malware detection.
+In contrast, image-based methods offer an effective alternative by eliminating reverse engineering entirely.
+Both APK files and images consist of hexadecimal data.
+This technical similarity makes it feasible to directly convert APKs into grayscale or RGB images \cite{vasan2020image, mercaldo2020deep}, thereby mitigating the need for reverse-engineering tools.
+A key advantage of this approach is that it transforms malware detection into a image classification task, facilitating the seamless integration of advanced DL algorithms while significantly expanding application scope \cite{daoudi2021dexray}.
+Following the pioneering work of Nataraj et al. \cite{nataraj2011malware}, numerous novel detectors have been proposed in recent years.
+For instance, Xiao et al. \cite{Xiao_Yang_2019} transformed DEX files into RGB images and proposed a CNN-based detector.
+Daoudi et al. \cite{daoudi2021dexray} generated grayscale “vector” images from DEX files and applied a 1D CNN for malware detection.